 Before annealing, the surface of the stainless steel should be carefully cleaned, and to prevent the formation of an oxide layer during the annealing process, vacuum, hydrogen or inert gas protection must be used.

-Conventional austenitic stainless steels cannot be hardened by heat treatment, but can be hardened by cold rolling.
+AISI SAE ASTM 304 can’t be hardened by heat treatment but can be hardened by cold working.

 Examples of ASTM 304 stainless steel rust environment: Sea water, sea wind, salt, perspiration, etc.

 AISI 304 stainless steel is widely used in petroleum & chemical industry, metallurgical machinery, aerospace industry, food processing equipment, instruments, household appliances and hardware manufacturing industries.

 SS304 material is made into a great many intermediate products such as steel sheet & plate, steel tube & pipe, steel bar & flat, rod & wire, etc.